As Venezuela's Opposition Stumbles, the Country's Creditors Circle

-Beyond Venezuela's day-to-day grind through economic and political turmoil, legal chaos is now looming.
-Over nearly 20 years of leftist rule, Venezuela has defaulted on nearly $175 billion in foreign debt and expropriated assets from dozens of foreign companies — most of which took Venezuela's government to arbitration.
+Beyond Venezuela's day-to-day grind through economic and political chaos, legal chaos is looming.
+Over nearly 20 years of leftist rule, Venezuela has defaulted on nearly $175 billion in foreign debt and expropriated assets from dozens of foreign companies -- most of which took Venezuela's government to arbitration.
 With yearly oil export revenue sitting at less than $30 billion, Venezuela can't immediately meet most of its obligations to companies seeking debt and expropriation payments.
 And with the opposition faltering in its bid to unseat President Nicolas Maduro, credible attempts to lay the groundwork for a future economic recovery are receding.
-Given that, the economic task facing the opposition — should it ever grab power — will become larger than ever as the issue of unresolved payments clouds the likelihood of sustainable growth.
+Given that, the economic task facing the opposition -- should it ever grab power -- will become larger than ever as the issue of unresolved payments clouds the prospects of sustainable growth....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.